-You can improve your physical and mental health through attention to diet, physical activity, sleep, drug/ alcohol use and cognitive enhancement.
+You can improve your physical and mental health and lengthen your life through attention to diet, physical activity, sleep, breathing, drug/ alcohol use and cognitive enhancement.

 Research studies are increasingly showing that lifestyle factors such as diet, physical activity and sleep play as big a role in our mental health as they do in our physical health.
 Furthermore, getting these right can improve your academic performance!